-When administering pain relief, anti-histamine or cough relief medication, the member of staff will check the maximum dosage and when a previous dose was given.
-Parents/carers will be informed of all doses given at school - see Template C. The Academy will only give non-prescription medicines to pupils for a maximum of 3 days, even where parents give permission.
-The only exemption to this is if pain relief is required during the healing period of an injury such as a sprained joint, or broken/fractured limb.
+When administering pain relief or cough relief medication, the member of staff will check the maximum dosage and when a previous dose was given.
+Parents/carers will be informed of all doses given at school - see Template C/D.

 A child under 16 years of age should never be given medicine containing Aspirin unless prescribed by a healthcare professional.